 I remember her doing a cartwheel off our diving board when she was in her early 60s, showing her granddaughters how it was done.
 But now she exclaimed that she was through, and she just sat down.

 Suddenly, her life was in her recliner, waiting on daddy to do for her.
 She told us that she was pre-diabetic like it was a badge of honour.
 We noticed that she lived on carbs.
-We fussed that she needed to watch her sugar, but she said that you couldn’t get diabetes just from eating sugar.
-We didn’t know because diabetes was nothing we had before in our family.
+When we fussed that she needed to watch her sugar, she said that you couldn’t get diabetes just from eating sugar.
+We hadn’t had diabetes in our family, so we really didn’t know.
 We began to study it.